PA Online Sports Betting

 The push for mobile sports betting

-There were two themes at the East Coast Gaming Congress, and the biggest one was the importance of online betting.
+There were 2 themes at the East Coast Gaming Congress, and the biggest one was the importance of online betting.
 Something like 70% of the market in Europe is mobile or real-time betting, also called live betting.
 Many of these are prop bets.
 This is the growth area, no doubt about it.

-This takes many forms.
+This took many forms.

 The most obvious example is a second-half betting line that may be available during a basketball or football game.
 But the ubiquity of mobile devices creates many more possibilities.
 You can bet on the next series, drive or play.
 It’s the second screen experience for sports– everything from “who hits the next three-pointer” to new moneyline odds being offered throughout the game.
-This type of betting is arguably more fun (and addictive) and is the growth area for the industry.
+This type of betting is arguably more fun and is the growth area for the industry.

 How to compete with offshore sites